dohlee/chromoformer/README.md

 To install the appropriate environment for Chromoformer, you should install [conda](https://docs.conda.io/en/latest/) package manager.

-After installing `conda` and placing the `conda` executable in The following command will create `conda` environment named `chromoformer`.
+After installing `conda` and placing the `conda` executable in The following command will create `conda` environment named `chromoformer` installed with a GPU-compatible version of `pytorch`.
 It will take up to 30 minutes to setup the environment, but may vary upon the Internet connection and package cache states.
 ```
-conda env create -f environment.yaml
+conda env create -f environment.yaml && conda activate chromoformer && conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.1 -c pytorch -c conda-forge
 ```

 To check whether Chromoformer works properly, please refer the README file in [`demo`](demo) directory and follow the instructions.